Office Initiatives and Outreach

 Nowhere is Indiana’s substance abuse crisis more visible than within the walls of its jails and prisons.
 A large percentage of Indiana offenders have histories of substance abuse.

 Targeting inmate populations therefore represents one of the best methods of reaching drug users most in need of services.
 This reality is the premise of the Jail Chemical Addiction Program, also known by the acronym “JCAP.”

 The JCAP approach is helping addicted offenders leave jail on paths to recovery.

 Boone County, just northwest of Indianapolis, and Dearborn County, in southeastern Indiana near Cincinnati, have pioneered this model.
 JCAP participants are separated from others in the jail population and expected to spend at least 90 days in cognitive behavioral therapy.
 Master’s-level social workers conduct group and individual counseling.
 A key to long-term success is to create solid plans for continued treatment once participants complete their sentences.

-After studying this successful model, the Office of Attorney General in 2017 began holding meetings in every region of Indiana promoting this concept and encouraging other counties either to operate their own quality programs or collaborate in regional JCAPs.
+After studying this successful model, the Office of the Indiana Attorney General in 2017 began holding meetings in every region of Indiana promoting this concept and encouraging other counties either to operate their own quality programs or collaborate in regional JCAPs.
 Currently, Shelby, Montgomery and Kosciusko counties have established a JCAP program.